hyphacoop/handbook/Hypha-Worker-Co-operative/governance-structure.md

 The recommended size of the board is four directors who are members of the co-op and optionally one external director.

 Directors are elected and dismissed by the Co-operative members.
+The board is entrusted to make decisions in the best interests of the members.
+They will do so through advising and holding practice leads accountable.

+Officer positions (e.g. President) within the board are elected by the directors.

 #### Director Responsibilities